The Acer R13 Chromebook really just may be Acer’s best convertible Chromebook ever.

 Let’s go over some details of the Acer R13 Chromebook.

 The Acer R13 will be a convertible style laptop with a touchscreen.
-This is perfect and aligns well with the advent of Chromebooks being able to run Android apps.
+This is perfect and aligns well with the advent of these laptops being able to run Android apps.
 Not all models can run them yet, check if your Chromebook is on the list.
 However, the R13 is stated to be Android app capable, and it should be given the design.
-Having a touchscreen along with a transforming body allows you to utilize the most out of your Chromebook.
+Having a touchscreen along with a transforming body allows you to utilize the most out of your laptop.

 Think about it.
 The design compliments the purpose hand-in-hand and this alone makes it one of the best Chromebooks for Android apps on a laptop.

-You’ll flip the lid and it’ll be a typical Chromebook.
+You’ll flip the lid and it’ll be a typical laptop.
 You can browse the web, type emails, and get stuff done.
-When you want to launch an app, let’s say Angry Birds, you can convert the Chromebook into a tablet to play- with full touchscreen support.
+When you want to launch an app, let’s say Angry Birds, you can convert the laptop into a tablet to play- with full touchscreen support.

 Android apps are obviously native to smartphones, so the transition to a laptop was always a gray area.
 (It still is.)